-I honestly don’t think it’s possible to talk about Selma without referencing it’s relevancy to modern day socio-political events.
+I honestly don’t think it’s possible to talk about Selma without referencing its relevancy to modern events.
 That may read more as a disclaimer for the nature of the review ahead, but the film itself is no mere history lesson; it’s a fiery, impassioned and entertaining as hell portrait of a turning point in Martin Luther King’s career that only plays out like a history lesson when you factor in the context around it.
 As I said, it’s difficult to watch without thinking of how the struggle to get equal voting rights in Alabama in 1965 shamefully still has relevance in modern society.

 It’s bizarre that I even have to write that sentence, due to living and working in vibrant, multi-cultural areas for my entire life.
 Yet every time I read the news, it concerns politicians bemoaning immigration, something which is a non-issue due to it’s economic benefits, but has only seemed to become one because of some age-old xenophobia inherent in British society.
 Every time I go on Facebook I end up unfriending people I went to school with due to them turning into far-right supporters.
 I don’t even go on YouTube anymore as the comment section contains some of the most ill-argued defences of every form of prejudice I’ve ever seen.
-There has never been a good argument in favour of prejudice, yet you look at YouTube and begin to think to yourself, “Well, at least Hitler was eloquent when he spoke”.
-In fact, it’s hard to read anything on the internet without turning into Samuel L. Jackson in Do the Right Thing, urging everyone to “Take a chill and cut this shit out!”

 This is why Selma is not just another run-of-the-mill awards season biopic, but why it’s relevant and damned near essential viewing in modern society; as entire nations are still tearing themselves apart over outdated arguments about race and religion, we need a contemporary Martin Luther King-style figure.
 Selma is as inspiring and as hopeful for change as the great man himself was fifty years ago.
-In fact, it seems the reason we haven’t had a King biopic yet is because cinema was waiting for a director to make a film as worthy as the man himself – Ava DuVernay has stepped up to the daunting task and she has succeeded effortlessly.
+In fact, it seems the reason we haven’t yet had a major King biopic is because cinema was waiting for a director to make a film as worthy as the man himself – Ava DuVernay has stepped up to the daunting task and she has succeeded effortlessly.

 The sequence that confirmed the movie’s brilliance to me was the ending.
 We are living in times when the biopic has far exceeded its saturation point, with half of this year’s best picture nominees being biopics (three of these coincidentally being the worst three movies nominated).
 Every biopic ends with the montage of people involved in the story, with text onscreen informing us to what they did next – maybe even next to photos of what they look like now.
 As a person who thinks this is a lazy way of concluding a story, as well as being bored by seeing it done to death, for the first time I felt inspired and a tiny bit emotional when that technique was used here.